Types of Hearing Aids

 Lyric Extended-Wear Hearing Aids

 These hearing aids fit deep in the ear canal, and are designed to be worn continuously, 24 hours a day, seven days a week, for several weeks at a time.
 You can wear the device during daily activities, like exercising, showering, talking on the phone, and sleeping.
 These hearing aids are purchased on a yearly subscription basis.
 The audiologist replaces the device(s) in the clinic approximately every 120 days.
 This removes the need to change batteries and perform daily maintenance.
 The ideal extended-wear candidate is an individual with mild to moderate hearing loss who enjoys an active lifestyle.
 Our audiologists can determine whether you are a good candidate for extended-wear hearing aids.
-Due to the specialized nature of this technology, only three of our clinics are authorized dispensers of Lyric.
+Due to the specialized nature of this technology, only two of our clinics are authorized dispensers of Lyric.